Calvary –The Taxing of His Physical Flesh unto Death

-As obedient and longsuffering men and woman of God become more and more Christ-like, nothing, not even ridicule, torment, or death should stand in the way of fulfilling the will of God in their life.
-Jesus Christ did not allow any of these adverse or untoward circumstances stand in the way of fulfilling that which God desired in His life.
-He chose to stand “spiritually fit and tall” upheld in the supernatural power and strength of God, rather than in the weakness of his own limited flesh.
+As obedient and longsuffering men and women of God become more and more Christ-like, nothing, not even ridicule, torment, or death, should stand in the way of fulfilling the will of God in their life.
+Jesus Christ did not allow any of these adverse or untoward circumstances stand in the way of achieving that which God desired in His life.
+He chose to stand “spiritually fit and tall” upheld in the supernatural power and strength of God, rather than in the weakness of his limited flesh.

 The burden of His pending sacrifice brought Him to His knees in the Garden of Gethsemane to prayerfully commune with God His Father.

-The cruel ridicule and physical torment He endured caused His human condition to waiver and wane, even making the walk to Calvary impossible in His weakened frail physical condition of His limited human nature.
-Hanging on the cross at the very moment the sin debt of all mankind was laid upon His shoulders was by far the most spiritually horrendous and detrimental to Him.
-The immense weight and spiritual burden of the sin debt was mentally, emotionally, and spiritually taxing, though Jesus Christ sought forgiveness for all those involved in His harsh treatment and physical anguish, just before the moment of succumbing to His physical death.
+The cruel ridicule and physical torment He endured caused His human condition to waiver and wane, even making the walk to Calvary impossible in the weakened frail physical state of His limited human nature.
+Hanging on the cross at the very moment the sin debt of all humanity was laid upon His shoulders was by far the most spiritually horrendous and detrimental pain for it meant spiritual separation from His Father.
+Yes, the immense weight and spiritual burden of the sin debt were mentally, emotionally, and spiritually taxing, though Jesus Christ sought forgiveness for all those involved in His harsh treatment and physical anguish, just before succumbing to His physical death.

 His divine plea: “Father forgive them…” (Luke 23:34) was unconditionally given to all His naysayers and opponents now, and those begging for Him to be put to death then.

-Jesus Christ had the spiritual recognizance or wherewithal to think of others rather than His own horrid physical condition.
+Jesus Christ had the spiritual recognizance or wherewithal to think of others even in such horrid physical condition.

 Jesus Christ was triumphant over the sting of death and the grave!
 His Spirit of Jesus Christ was not perpetually taxed or terminated that fateful day upon Calvary.
-This truth would be obvious to many witnesses on the third day for He arose from the grave unto new spiritual life.
+This truth would be evident to many witnesses on the third day; He arose from the grave unto new spiritual life.

 1 Corinthians 15:54-57 (KJB) So when this corruptible shall have put on incorruption, and this mortal shall have put on immortality, then shall be brought to pass the saying that is written, Death is swallowed up in victory.
 55 O death, where is thy sting?
 O grave, where is thy victory?
 56 The sting of death is sin; and the strength of sin is the law.
 57 But thanks be to God, which giveth us the victory through our Lord Jesus Christ.